 - To qualify for a catastrophic plan, you must be under 30 years old OR get a “hardship exemption” because the Marketplace determined that you’re unable to afford health coverage.

-- Short term health plans are sometimes described as “catastrophic coverage” and so are some “bare bones” bronze plans, but neither is the subject of this page.
-Short term health plans don’t avoid the fee under any circumstances (although one can get short term and have an exemption from the fee), bronze health plans count as minimum essential coverage and do protect customers from the fee for not having coverage.
+- Short-term health plans are sometimes described as “catastrophic coverage,” and so are some “bare bones” bronze plans, but neither is the subject of this page.
+Short-term health plans don’t avoid the fee under any circumstances (although one can get short term and have an exemption from the fee), bronze health plans count as minimum essential coverage and protect customers from the fee for not having coverage.

 - TIP: Catastrophic plans aren’t major medical insurance and don’t count as minimum essential coverage.
-Given this, under ObamaCare, unless you you are under 30 or obtain an exemption from the fee, obtaining and maintaining catastrophic coverage won’t help you avoid the fee.
+Given this, under ObamaCare, unless you are under 30 or obtain an exemption from the fee, obtaining and maintaining catastrophic coverage won’t help you avoid the fee.
 However, if you obtain an exemption that allows you to purchase catastrophic coverage, you can still get catastrophic coverage AND avoid the fee.
-For example, if you live in a state the didn’t expand Medicaid and you make between 100%-138 of the poverty level, and thus would qualify for Medicaid in another state (but don’t in your state and thus are set to owe the fee), you can get both the exemption from the fee and catastrophic coverage, and thus both have coverage and avoid the fee this way.
-In general, catastrophic coverage is a great idea for some people, but only if they understand their responsibilities regarding the fee and minimum essential coverage.
+For example, if you live in a state the didn’t expand Medicaid, and you make between 100%-138 of the poverty level and so would qualify for Medicaid in a state other than yours (but don’t in your state and thus are set to owe the fee), you can get both the exemption from the fee and catastrophic coverage.
+You could both have coverage and avoid the fee this way.
+Catastrophic coverage is a great idea for some people, but only if they understand their responsibilities regarding the fee and minimum essential coverage.
 Since this can get confusing, and since healthcare.gov will need to approve you for catastrophic coverage in most cases, it makes sense to contact healthcare.gov directly.

 Catastrophic Health Plans Only Cover Emergencies

-Catastrophic health plans generally have low premiums, high deductibles, and high cost sharing amounts.
+Catastrophic health plans have low premiums, high deductibles, and high cost-sharing amounts.
 Catastrophic plans typically won’t pay any out-of-pocket costs like copays and coinsurance.
-Deductibles on catastrophic plans will tend to be equal to out-of-pocket maximums, this essentially means coinsurance and deductibles will never factor into what you pay.
-Often this means you pay a premium simply to get the same deals on care your insurer gets and to know you’ll never pay more than your out-of-pocket maximum in an emergency.
+Deductibles on catastrophic plans will tend to be equal to out-of-pocket maximums; this essentially means coinsurance and deductibles will never factor into what you pay.
+Often this means you pay a premium simply to get the same prices for care that your insurer gets and to know you’ll never pay more than your out-of-pocket maximum in an emergency.